 Hope in God is a confident assurance of future redemption.

-Because of the Gospel.
 Because Christ took the penalty of sin and offers salvation to those who repent of their sins and trust Christ by faith, hope in God is possible.
 For the unbeliever, mere hope in this life is all there is.
 While for the believer, hope in God holds them like an anchor in the mercy and grace of God.
 Knowing that while things are bad now, the best is truly yet to come.